Ranking the X-Men films from Worst to best

 Director: Bryan Singer

-X-Men: Days of Future Past” came out swinging in 2014.
-Singer returned to the director’s chair after 11 years proving that he has the capability to create exquisite action and jaw dropping sequences with ease.
-With a surprising emotional core, reliable and believable acting, a clever take on memorable events in the 70’s and a time travel spin, “Days of Future Past” brings a lot more on the table than just blockbuster levels of entertainment.
-With a wonderful and simultaneously stressed induced score by John Ottman as well as a distinct visual futuristic style, the film comments on small and misjudged actions that could cause an avalanche of events when they are driven by emotional needs and fragile egos.
-Favoring heavily a focused plot and not bombastic action, the cast handles the script with dignity and watching the new and old X-Men sharing the screen is a cinematic joy.
-And that use of “Time in a bottle” is simply the greatest in film history in a moment that caused awe in all the cinemas around the world.
+Singer returned to the director’s chair after 11 years proving that he still has the capability to create jaw dropping action sequences with ease.
+Featuring a surprising emotional core, reliable acting, a clever take on memorable 70s events within a time travel spin, “Days of Future Past” brings a lot more on the table than other blockbusters.
+With a wonderful score by John Ottman as well as a distinct visualyl futuristic style, the film comments on small and misjudged actions that could cause an avalanche of events when they are driven by emotional needs and fragile egos.
+Favoring heavily a focused plot and not bombastic action, the cast handles the script with dignity and watching the new and old X-Men sharing the screen is pure joy.
+And that use of “Time in a Bottle” is simply the greatest in film history in a moment that caused awe in all the cinemas around the world.

-Best moment: Quicksilver and “Time in a Bottle” - one of the greatest sequences of all time.
+Best moment: Quicksilver and “Time in a Bottle” - one of the greatest sequences ever put on film.

 X-Men 2 poster